Tool-as-Interface/Tool_as_Interface/README.md

         - Requires a [connector](https://drive.google.com/file/d/1JBD4EhKf4gAre9dwJdqgS4vPZRU5ML8w/view?usp=drive_link) to attach tools to the Clipper.
           - Example: The hammer linked above already includes the connector.

         The upper Clipper is connected to the Clipper base using one M4×16 screw and one M4 nut.
+A [clipper gasket](https://drive.google.com/file/d/11Jw-0TL7u2tzo6TFm0f1b6uPaByDueeN/view?usp=sharing) is provided for placing between the UR5E robot and the Clipper.
+If the gasket is chosen to use, you should use four M6×30 screws.
+Without the clipper gasket, four M6×24 screws will work as well.
+Four M6 screw gasket will be used in both conditions.

       - 3D Printed [Mounter](https://drive.google.com/drive/folders/1Ex7M8BWiQKhk5oJQzOgIL4AuPSCr0W8m?usp=drive_link)

         - Suitable for both 3D-printed and standard tools.
         - Secured using one or two 3D-printed screws.

+        To connect the Mounter with UR5E robot, you should use four M6×12 screws.
+Four M6 screw gasket will be used here to make it tightly connected.

 ### Environment Setup